That's where we come in.

 What about the troubled teenager hanging out at the station because he’s too scared to go home?
 What about the girl on the train heading for Euston to visit an older man she met online?
 What about the child whose schoolbag is carrying drugs for a man who has threatened to hurt him if he doesn’t deliver it?
 What about the vulnerable children you can’t see?

-They now refer any of these vulnerable young people they spot in and around the stations at Manchester to us.
+They now refer any of these vulnerable young people they spot in and around the stations in London and the North West to us.
 Then our support workers make contact with each child and slowly build up a relationship, earn their trust and help make sure they don’t put themselves in danger again.
 That means working out what’s going on at home, at school, with friends or with family.

 Until they learn what is, and what isn’t, a healthy relationship.